axtaylor/transcript-gpa-simulator/README.md

 - This application does not store any data remotely.

-## Replacing Courses
+## Renamed Courses

 - Institutions may rename courses over time, ex, "MATH 1110 - Calculus $\boxed{\small{I}}$" and "MATH 1110 - Calculus $\boxed{\small{1}}$".

-- If you have retaken a course that your institution has renamed, and the course is incorrectly counted toward your GPA on the app, please contact the developer with the course information.
+- If you have retaken a course that your institution has renamed, and the course is incorrectly counted toward your GPA on the app, contact the developer with the course information.